The Attempted 23andMe Shutdown:

 The FDA has become the most dangerous of all government entities, and (because of the economic influence of the United States and the expansive ambition of the FDA enforcement officials) its nearly invisible tentacles extend throughout the entire world.

-The FDA role in medicine needs to be reduced to a role of medical manufacturing plant inspection and to acting in an advisory capacity in the drug approval process.
+The FDA role in medicine needs to be reduced to a role of medical manufacturing plant inspection and safety testing, and to acting in an advisory capacity in the drug approval process.
 They have repeatedly proven themselves to be both too arrogant and too incompetent at managing the medical system because of the great extent to which they aspire to control it.
 The glacial pace with which the FDA bestows its blessings retards medical progress in a great many areas, especially those areas related to personalized medicine.

 This quiet and deceptive control over what we do with our own bodies and our own information about our DNA, while hiding behind this mask of benevolence, stands in stark opposition to the longstanding values of the United States.